Gout

 I found three home remedies which help reduce the pain of a gout attack:

 - Put apple cider vinegar in a glass of water and drink it.
-It definitely reduced my pain.
 I recommended it to a non-carnivore friend, and he reckoned it helped him as well.

 - Tart cherry worked better for me than ACV, and there is more evidence supporting its use.
 I like capsules better than juice (presumably lower fructose), but both worked.